 Q. What is the best one for sleeping?

-If you are hoping you child will fall asleep while riding in the car (or on an airplane), look for seats that have a lot of padding and have an adjustable headrest.
-This headrest can adjust to your child’s height, and can help them sleep better.
+If you are hoping your child will fall asleep while riding in the car (or on an airplane), look for seats that have a lot of padding and have an adjustable headrest.
+This headrest can adjust to your child’s height and can help them sleep better.
 Also, consider a seat that has a recline option that will make the seat even more comfortable.

 Q. What is the best forward facing seat for small cars?

 If you have a compact car, you will need a seat that is as narrow as possible without sacrificing safety.